Content

 Example Of The Current Ratio Formula

 To use the quick ratio formula for Jane’s pet store, you’ll need to eliminate both inventory and prepaid expenses in the calculation, since neither can be converted to cash within 90 days.
-Simply take your current asset total and divide the total by your current liability total. what is the current ratio & how to calculate it Company B has more cash, which is the most liquid asset, and more accounts receivable, which could be collected more quickly than liquidating inventory.
+Simply take your current asset total and divide the total by your current liability total.
+Company B has more cash, which is the most liquid asset, and more accounts receivable, which could be collected more quickly than liquidating inventory.
 Although the total value of current assets matches, Company B is in a more liquid, solvent position.
 Additionally, some companies, especially larger retailers such as Walmart, have been able to negotiate much longer-than-average payment terms with their suppliers.
 If a retailer doesn’t offer credit to its customers, this can show on its balance sheet as a high payables balance relative to its receivables balance.
 Large retailers can also minimize their inventory volume through an efficient supply chain, which makes their current assets shrink against current liabilities, resulting in a lower current ratio.

 A Refresher On Current Ratio